You are here: Home » Learning » Kulanu (Youth Education) » Meet Our Faculty

 Next Dor (8th–12th)

-Our full time educators and clergy – Rabbi Craig Axler, Rabbi Amanda K. Weiss, Rabbi Daniel Plotkin, and Rachel Petroff Kessler serve as the Next Dor Faculty along with guest teachers from around the community.
+Our full time educators and clergy – Rabbi Craig Axler, Rabbi Amanda K. Weiss, Rabbi Daniel Plotkin, Rachel Petroff Kessler, and Maia Zaborowski serve as the Next Dor Faculty, along with Isaac Ray and guest teachers from around the community.

 Registrar: Beth Luntz